bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Automated recurring payments are not possible with decentralized Bitcoin wallets.
 Even if a wallet supported automatically sending non-reversible payments on a regular schedule, the user would still need to start the program at the appointed time, or leave it running all the time unprotected by encryption.

 This means automated recurring Bitcoin payments can only be made from a centralized server which handles satoshis on behalf of its spenders.
-In practice, receivers who want to set prices in :ref:`fiat <term-fiat>` terms must also let the same centralized server choose the appropriate exchange rate.
+In practice, receivers who want to set prices in :term:`fiat <Fiat>` terms must also let the same centralized server choose the appropriate exchange rate.

-Non-automated rebilling can be managed by the same mechanism used before credit-card recurring payments became common: contact the spender and ask them to pay again—for example, by sending them a :ref:`PaymentRequest <term-paymentrequest>` :ref:`“bitcoin:” URI <term-bitcoin-uri>` in an HTML email.
+Non-automated rebilling can be managed by the same mechanism used before credit-card recurring payments became common: contact the spender and ask them to pay again—for example, by sending them a :term:`PaymentRequest <PaymentRequest>` :term:`“bitcoin:” URI <Bitcoin uri>` in an HTML email.

 In the future, extensions to the payment protocol and new wallet features may allow some wallet programs to manage a list of recurring transactions.
 The spender will still need to start the program on a regular basis and authorize payment—but it should be easier and more secure for the spender than clicking an emailed invoice, increasing the chance receivers get paid on time.